PyrooL/Alpha/README.md

 Remove the 3M adhesive strip on the back of your LED strip and place it on the bottom of the PCB.
 Cut 3 wires of similar length, preferably of different colors.
 The LEDs connect to the three-pin header next to the Pro Micro holes.
 Connect GND to the hole with a square pad, power to the middle hole, and Data In to the last hole.

+If there ever is a rev 2, I will put the holes in the right order...

 ![arrgeebee](photos/instructions/rgb.jpg)

 ## Step 5: Case and firmware